awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 **Completed [Getting started with AWS IoT Core](iot-gs.md)**
 In the section of that tutorial where you must [Configure your device](configure-device.md), select the [Connect a Raspberry Pi or another device](connecting-to-existing-device.md) option for your device and use the Python language options to configure your device\.

-  Be sure to keep open the terminal window you use in that tutorial because you'll also use it in this tutorial\.
+  Keep open the terminal window you use in that tutorial because you'll also use it in this tutorial\.
 +

 **A device that can run the AWS IoT Device SDK v2 for Python\.**
-This tutorial shows how to connect a device to AWS IoT Core by using Python code examples, which require a relatively powerful device, as IoT and embedded devices go\.
+This tutorial shows how to connect a device to AWS IoT Core by using Python code examples, which require a relatively powerful device\.

   If you are working with resource\-constrained devices, these code examples might not work on them\.
-In that case, you might have more success by [Using the AWS IoT Device SDK for Embedded C](iot-embedded-c-sdk.md) tutorial\.
+In that case, you might have more success by [Tutorial: Using the AWS IoT Device SDK for Embedded C](iot-embedded-c-sdk.md) tutorial\.

 ## Prepare your device for AWS IoT<a name="sdk-tutorials-prepare"></a>